ka1kqi/algorithms/README.md

 # algorithms
-common algorithms coded in python
+math and cs algorithms coded in python

 Completed:\
 Monte Carlo for Pi estimation\